G-Node/python-gnode-client/docs/source/getting_started.rst

     print block.description
     print block.location

-As normal :py:class:`neo.Block` objects the block returned by the session has a name and a description.
+As normal :py:class:`neo.Block` object the block returned by the session has a name and a description.
 But in addition it has also a property called location.
 This is one of the minor extensions that are introduced by the client.
 The location is an identifier that allows the client library to identify the corresponding remote entity of the object.